 Postal ZIP Zones and Zone Charts

-Postal Zones are based on the distance a mail piece travels from origination to the destination.
-These distances create specific Zones, seen on a United States Postal Service (USPS®) zone chart.
+Postal Zones are based on the distance a mail piece travels from origination to destination.
+These distances create specific zones, determined by United States Postal Service - see Domestic USPS® - Get Zone Chart.

-TIP: the first 3-digits of your destination ZIP Code determine the Zone, or 'prefix'.
+The first 3 digits (or prefix) of your origination ZIP Code and your destination ZIP Code determine the shipping zone for your mail piece.
 For example, the prefix for ZIP Code 67679 is 676.

--OR- Get Zone for ZIP Code Pair - online tool (2nd tab)
+Get a USPS Domestic Zone for ZIP Code Pair - online tool (second tab)

 - The prefix for 06484 (064) falls within the 010 - 065 range

 - Your mail piece should go to Zone 6

 Follow these instructions to obtain a Zone to enter on your meter:

 - If the class of mail requires a ZIP Code or Zone to be entered, your system will prompt you to enter one.